kent-map/kent/18c/18c-shadwell-biography.md

 Flip defends the navy, blaming 'the Treachery of some Rogues at Land' as the local people flew in fear.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/0/0e/The_Raid_on_the_Medway_by_Willem_Schellinks_Rijksmuseum_Amsterdam_SK-C-1737.jpg" label="The raid on the Medway" attribution="by Willem Schellinks, Rijksmuseum, CC0, via Wikimedia Commons">

-Several Deal pubs are mentioned in the play.
+The dissolute behaviour of Deal women and the visiting sailors continues to be a theme throughout the play and Shadwell refers to several pubs which are known to have existed at this time.
 Flip lodges at the Three Mariners, which Mizen, one of the foppish gentlemen captains, assumes to be a house of ill-repute:
 <br><br>
 “May my ship’s anchor come home if it be not an arrant Baudy-House!
 The Husband keeps a Bom-boat, the Wife a Brandy-shop, and the two Daughters are let out to all Comers and Goers.”
 <br><br>